-Family worker : Unpaid workers who engage in businesses which are operated by member of the family.
+Family worker: Unpaid workers who engage in businesses which are operated by member of the family.

-Employee : Persons who work for wages or salaries as employees of companies, associations, governments or unincorporated enterprises.
-Executives of companies and corporations are also included.
+Employee: Persons who work for wages or salaries as employees of companies, associations, governments or unincorporated enterprises.

-Employees are classified into "regular employee,"

-temporary employee," and "daily employee" according to the status in employment.
+Employees are classified into "Long-term employee", "Temporary employee" and "Daily employee", according to the status in employment.

-Regular employee : Executives of company or corporation and ordinary employee.
+Long-term employee : Executives of company or corporation and Ordinary employee

-Executives of company or corporation : Executives, managing directors and auditors of private companies, associations, public corporations, etc.
+Executive of company or corporation: Executives, managing directors and auditors of private companies, associations, public corporations, etc.

-Ordinary employee : Persons who are employed for more than a year or who work on contracts of no specific period excluding executive of company or corporation above mentioned.
+Ordinary employee: Persons who work on contract of no specific period or more than a year excluding Executive of company or corporation above mentioned